 3.16 Cooperation and Non-interference.
-Contractor acknowledges and accepts that Owner may engage other Persons to perform work or provide services in connection with the completion of the Facility which are not part of the Work and which may or may not be performed at or adjacent to the Site (the “Out of Scope Construction”).
+Contractor acknowledges and accepts that Construction Manager may engage other Persons to perform work or provide services in connection with the completion of the Facility which are not part of the Work and which may or may not be performed at or adjacent to the Site (the “Out of Scope Construction”).
 Contractor will cooperate in good faith and use its reasonable efforts to coordinate performance of the Work so as to enable any Person performing the Out of Scope Construction to complete its work in a timely and efficient manner.
-[To the extent required in the Project Labor Agreement, Owner shall require Persons performing Out of Scope Construction to comply with the Project Labor Agreement.]
-If Owner requires, Contractor shall attend coordination conferences with the Owner and Persons performing Out of Scope Construction and shall prepare coordination drawings to satisfactorily coordinate and interface the Work with the work of Owner and all Persons performing Out of Scope Construction.
-If Contractor notifies Owner in writing that Owner or any Persons performing Out of Scope Construction are failing to coordinate work with Contractor’s Work, the [then] Owner shall promptly investigate the assertion, and commence such corrective measures as Owner deems necessary or appropriate.
-Any difference or conflict which may arise over the Work between Contractor and Owner or any Persons performing Out of Scope Construction shall be adjusted by Owner, subject to the dispute resolution procedure in Article 19.
+[To the extent required in the Project Labor Agreement, Construction Manager shall require Persons performing Out of Scope Construction to comply with the Project Labor Agreement.]
+If Construction Manager requires, Contractor shall attend coordination conferences with the Construction Manager and Persons performing Out of Scope Construction and shall prepare coordination drawings to satisfactorily coordinate and interface the Work with the work of Construction Manager and all Persons performing Out of Scope Construction.
+If Contractor notifies Construction Manager in writing that Construction Manager or any Persons performing Out of Scope Construction are failing to coordinate work with Contractor’s Work, the [then] Construction Manager shall promptly investigate the assertion, and commence such corrective measures as Construction Manager deems necessary or appropriate.
+Any difference or conflict which may arise over the Work between Contractor and Construction Manager or any Persons performing Out of Scope Construction shall be adjusted by Construction Manager, subject to the dispute resolution procedure in Article 19.

 3.17 No Liens.

 3.17.1 Creation of Liens.
 Contractor shall not directly or indirectly create, incur, assume or suffer to be created by it or any Subcontractor, employee, laborer, materialman or other supplier of goods or services, any right of retention, claim, lien, charge or encumbrance on the Site, the Facility or any part thereof or interest therein (each a “Contractor Lien”).
-Contractor shall promptly pay or discharge, and discharge of record, or provide security reasonably acceptable to Owner with respect to, any such Contractor Lien or other charge which, if unpaid, might be or become a Contractor Lien.
-Contractor shall immediately notify Owner of the assertion of any Contractor Lien.
+Contractor shall promptly pay or discharge, and discharge of record, or provide security reasonably acceptable to Construction Manager with respect to, any such Contractor Lien or other charge which, if unpaid, might be or become a Contractor Lien.
+Contractor shall immediately notify Construction Manager of the assertion of any Contractor Lien.

 3.17.2 Indemnity from Liens.
-Contractor shall indemnify, defend and hold harmless Owner Indemnitees from and against all Contractor Liens.
+Contractor shall indemnify, defend and hold harmless Construction Manager Indemnitees from and against all Contractor Liens.
 This indemnity shall survive termination of this Agreement.

 3.17.3 Discharge of Liens.
-Upon Contractor’s failure to promptly pay, discharge or provide security reasonably acceptable to Owner for any Contractor Lien within thirty (30) days of notice of the existence thereof from any source, Owner may pay or discharge such Contractor Lien and, upon the payment or discharge thereof, shall be entitled to immediately recover from Contractor the amount thereof together with all expenses incurred by it in connection with such payment or discharge or to set off all such amounts against any sums owed by Owner to Contractor.
+Upon Contractor’s failure to promptly pay, discharge or provide security reasonably acceptable to Construction Manager for any Contractor Lien within thirty (30) days of notice of the existence thereof from any source, Construction Manager may pay or discharge such Contractor Lien and, upon the payment or discharge thereof, shall be entitled to immediately recover from Contractor the amount thereof together with all expenses incurred by it in connection with such payment or discharge or to set off all such amounts against any sums owed by Construction Manager to Contractor.